ibz11/ConsoleBank/README.md

 # ConsoleBank
-A simple console banking application buil on C# and .net7. one can create an account ,login,deposit,check balance and withdraw amount
+A simple console banking application buil on C# and .net7.
+You  can create an account ,login,deposit,check balance and withdraw amount